Skip to content

 As time goes on, Chuck names the volleyball Wilson.

-If not for Wilson, the viewer would know very little about Chuck and there wouldn’t be much of a story.
+If not for Wilson, the viewer would know very little about Chuck, and there wouldn’t be much of a story.

 Chuck talks to Wilson, confides in Wilson, argues with Wilson, and even cares about Wilson.

 While Wilson showed us a lot about Chuck’s character, an inanimate object as a supporting character doesn’t really do much to move a story forward.
-And, it doesn’t have much ability to add tension or problems into the story.
+And, it doesn’t have much ability to add tension or problems to the story.

 Using Supporting Characters to Provide Conflict